Ferns, Perennials, Live Stakes, Wetland Plants, Grasses & Ground Covers Ship Year Round

 What Our Perennials Look Like Before They are Shipped

 The left image below is an example of our perennials before shipment.
-The perennials are shipped without blooms since they are shipped in their dormant season.
-Once you receive your perennials, plant them and wait for spring and your blooms to arrive (right image below).
+The perennials are shipped without blooms since they are sent in their dormant season.
+Once you receive your perennials, plant them and wait for spring and your flowers to arrive (right image below).

 All Our Bare Root Stock is Always Freshly Dug to Order

-After you place your order, dug up, delivered to our shipping warehouse.
-To test your plants health, simply touch the bulb and feel the moisture.
+To test your plant's health, merely touch the bulb and feel the moisture.
 To securely ship our plants, we wrap the roots or will place them in plastic zip lock bags.
-Since our shipping commute is a quick 3-4 days, the plastic will seal in moisture and extra peat moss helps retain water.
+Since our shipping commute is a quick 3-4 days, the plastic will seal in moisture, and extra peat moss helps retain water.

 What Our Ferns Look Like Before They Are Shipped

 We freshly and quickly dig your order of bare root ferns, send them to the shipping warehouse.
 The left image below shows what our bare root ferns look like before they are shipped.
 Since we pay extra attention to safe shipping practices, your bare root plants have a great chance of growing and turning into the right image below.